QilinCloud/.github/profile/README.md

 ## How to provide feedback

 Generally, bugs and enhancements for the API or docs should be provided by the issues tab in the repository.
-Everything else takes place in the discussions tab.
+Everything else takes place in the general [discussions tab](https://github.com/orgs/QilinCloud/discussions).

 :warning: For vulnerabilities please check out the [security tab](https://github.com/QilinCloud/QilinCloud/security) in the repository.